 Financial eligibility is decided on a case-by-case basis after each applicant has completed the FACTS Grant & Aid Assessment Form.

 Applying to be a freshman?
-Please do the following by July 6:
+Please do the following:

 Complete an application.